greg-js/arch-wiki-md-repo/wiki/_content/english/Installing Arch Linux on ZFS.md

 ## Installation

 See [ZFS#Installation](/index.php/ZFS#Installation "ZFS") for installing the ZFS packages.
-If installing Arch Linux onto ZFS from the archiso, it would be easier to use the [demz-repo-archiso](/index.php/Unofficial_user_repositories#demz-repo-archiso "Unofficial user repositories") repository.
+If installing Arch Linux onto ZFS from the archiso, it would be easier to use the [archzfs](/index.php/Unofficial_user_repositories#archzfs "Unofficial user repositories") repository.

 ### Embedding archzfs into archiso

 See [ZFS](/index.php/ZFS#Embed_the_archzfs_packages_into_an_archiso "ZFS") article.

+### Arch ZFS installation scripts

+Manually installing Arch using ZFS is quite an involved undertaking but thankfully there are scripts to simplify the process such as [ALEZ](https://github.com/danboid/ALEZ) and [install-raidz](https://bitbucket.org/avi9526/install-raidz/src).

 ## Partition the destination drive